How to Fade Chest and Décolletage Hyperpigmentation

 Key Takeaways

-- Daily SPF 30+ on chest is essential—sun exposure causes 80%+ of décolletage hyperpigmentation
+- Daily SPF 30+ on chest is essential — sun causes most décolletage dark spots

 - Vitamin C + niacinamide + gentle brighteners work best for chest skin

-- Chest skin is thinner than facial skin—use gentler formulations and less retinol
+- Chest skin is thinner than facial skin — use gentler products

 - Poikiloderma (red-brown mottling with blood vessels) needs professional treatment

-Why the Chest and Décolletage Are Prone to Hyperpigmentation
+Why the Chest and Décolletage Are Prone to Dark Spots

-How curcumin helps sun-damaged chest skin: Curcumin inhibits tyrosinase, the enzyme that produces melanin.
-This slows new pigment formation while existing spots gradually fade through natural cell turnover.
+How curcumin helps sun-damaged chest skin: Curcumin may help regulate the enzyme that makes melanin.
+This can slow new pigment formation while existing spots gradually fade through natural cell turnover.

 The most common cause of chest dark spots.
-Appear as flat brown patches from years of cumulative UV exposure.
-They don't fade on their own and require active treatment.
+They appear as flat brown patches from years of UV exposure.

 Poikiloderma of Civatte